-If a plugin needs to include a toolbar or popup menu built from a group of actions in its own user interface, that can be accomplished through the
+If a plugin needs to include a toolbar or popup menu built from a group of actions in its user interface, that is accomplished through

-ActionToolbar classes.
-These objects can be created through calls to
+These objects can be created through calls to the

-If your action toolbar is attached to a specific component (for example, a panel in a tool window), you usually need to call
+If an action toolbar is attached to a specific component (for example, a panel in a tool window), call

 ActionToolbar.setTargetComponent() and pass the instance of the related component as a parameter.